Zealen408/Sandbox/README.md

 # genarator

-Just looking at the set up genarators in python3
+Just looking at the set up for genarators in python3